smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-departures.md

 ## Config File

-With Smart Data Lake Builder, you describe your data pipelines in a config file using the [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format.
+With Smart Data Lake Builder, you describe your data pipelines in configuration files using the [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format.
-All HOCON features are supported so you could also split your configuration into several files.
-But for this first part, let's just use one file.
+All HOCON features are supported, as SDLB uses the original HOCON parser from lightbend.

 The configuration is located in the downloaded code under the config folder.
 Configuration can be split across configuration files as you like.
 For this tutorial we will use departures.conf, airports.conf, btl.conf and a global.conf file.